 - Head Nozzles (Fig. 2)

 Again, depending on the welding and positioning of the nozzles two types of nozzles are widely known.

 - Set-in Nozzle (Fig. 3): Nozzle is projected inside the vessel surface.
 The pressure vessel opening diameter in the shell/head coincides with the outer diameter of the neck.

-Depending on Reinforcement requirement of the pressure vessel nozzles, two types of nozzles are used
+Depending on the Reinforcement requirement of the pressure vessel nozzles, two types of nozzles are used

 - Nozzles with added reinforcement: Additional reinforcing plate is added to withstand external nozzle loading.
 Preferred for non-cyclic loads.

 - Self-reinforced nozzles: Nozzle thickness itself is sufficient to withstand external nozzle loads and so an additional RF pad is not provided.
 Preferred for fatigue or cyclic loading.
 They are of two types: